ClearC2/c2-error/README.md

 export default enhance(SitesTable)

-// the above is identical to this: export default onError({placeholder: <BrokenIcon />, message: 'Sites table error'})(connect(selector, {fetchSites})(UserTable))
+// the above is the same as this: export default onError({placeholder: <BrokenIcon />, message: 'Sites table error'})(connect(selector, {fetchSites})(UserTable))
 ```